Malignant mixed Mullerian tumor

 Your QuestionMy mom passed away with MMT Uterine Cancer.
 The doctors tell me its very rare.
 I'm still unsure and wanted to know more about this cancer and if it is genetic.

 We have identified the following information that we hope you find helpful.
 If you still have questions, please contact us.

-Presently, there are no known hereditary causes of mixed Mullerian tumor.
-Researchers have identified some risk factors for the development of this type of tumor.
-These risk factors include: nulliparity, older age ( > 50 years old), obesity, exposure to estrogen and long term use of tamoxifen.
+Researchers have identified risk factors for the development of malignant mixed Mullerian tumor (MMMT) of the uterus.
+These risk factors include: never bearing a child, older age ( > 50 years old), obesity, exposure to estrogen and long-term use of tamoxifen.
 Oral contraceptive use has been found to help lower the risk of developing a malignant mixed Mullerian tumor.